natevecc/ionic-angular-cli/README.md

 ## Setup

-You need to have the ionic 2 beta and cordova installed globally: `npm install -g ionic@beta cordova`.
+You need to have the ionic 2 beta, cordova and angular-cli installed globally: `npm install -g ionic@beta cordova angular-cli`.
 Then clone or download this project, run `npm install`, and change the following files:
 - ionic.config.json
   - change the `name` property to the name of your project